ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 Disable your firewall, or allow echo and ICMP requests so that server traffic isn't dropped.

 For more help, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

+## Why did my Windows 2022 server fail to provision?
+(WIP - don't push to prod)
+{: provision-fail-Win2022}

+### Why it's happening
+{: why-provision-fail-Win2022}

+Provisioning a Windows Server 2022 for dedicated guests can fail because the existing dedicated host’s hypervisor is running older software that isn’t compatible with Windows Server 2022.

+### How to fix it
+{: how-to-fix-provision-fail-Win2022}

+Create a new dedicated host or contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp) to upgrade your existing dedicated host.